ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_wizard2.md

 ### [How to Restore RAM Data](#how-to-restore-ram-data)

-1. Set a bit of **Restore RAM** as '1' from `Startup Configuration` address in Control Table
+1. Set a bit of **Restore RAM** as '1' of `Startup Configuration` in Control Table

    ![](/assets/images/sw/dynamixel/wizard2/backup/backup_enable_restore_ram.png)

-2. Rebooting DYNAMIXEL calls stored data from `Backup`.
-This will calls data in RAM whenever the DYNAMIXEL starts.
+2. Whenever rebooting or starting the DYNAMIXEL, stored RAM data will be called.

    ![](/assets/images/sw/dynamixel/wizard2/backup/backup_restore_ram2.png)